dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 ## Validation attributes

 Validation attributes let you specify validation rules for model properties.
 The following example from [the sample app](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/mvc/models/validation/sample) shows a model class that is annotated with validation attributes.
 The `[ClassicMovie]` attribute is a custom validation attribute and the others are built-in.
-(Not shown is `[ClassicMovie2]`, which shows an alternative way to implement a custom attribute.)
+Not shown is `[ClassicMovie2]`, which shows an alternative way to implement a custom attribute.

 [!code-csharp[](validation/samples/2.x/ValidationSample/Models/Movie.cs?name=snippet_ModelClass)]

 ## Built-in attributes

-Here are some of the built-in validation attributes:
+Built-in validation attributes include:

 * `[CreditCard]`: Validates that the property has a credit card format.
 * `[Compare]`: Validates that two properties in a model match.
+For example, the *Register.cshtml.cs* file uses `[Compare]` to validate the two entered passwords match.
+[Scaffold Identity](security/authentication/scaffold-identity) to see the Register code.
 * `[EmailAddress]`: Validates that the property has an email format.
 * `[Phone]`: Validates that the property has a telephone number format.
 * `[Range]`: Validates that the property value falls within a specified range.